 On the political front, Austria, Spain and Italy have been in the throes of forming coalition governments with some unlikely combinations of parties i.e. this raises questions around their likely endurance.
-The most recent results of German state elections has put further pressure on the frail German CDU/SDP coalition government and on the current leadership of the CDU.
+The latest results of German state elections has put further pressure on the frail German CDU/SDP coalition government and on the current leadership of the CDU.
+The results of the Spanish general election in November have not helped the prospects of forming a stable coalition.